Is Your Smartband Smart Enough to Know Who You Are: Continuous Physiological Authentication in The Wild

 Another approach for implicit identification and authentication based on activity information, WearAI, Zeng et al.\cite{Zeng2017}, proposed a biometric model that utilizes accelerometer and gyroscope sensors from five body locations such as left wrist (Shimmer 6DoF IMU), right ankle (Shimmer 6DoF IMU), center right hip/torso (Samsung Galaxy S4 i9500), left thigh/front pocket (Samsung Galaxy Nexus i9250), right upper arm (Samsung Galaxy Nexus i9250)).
 They achieved 97\% accuracy with less than 1\% false-positive rate.
 However, in both methods, placing many sensors on the body can be disturbing for the user in daily life usage.

-Acar et al. \cite{Acar18} used smartwatches with key stroke dynamics for continuous authentication.
+Acar et al. \cite{Acar18} used smartwatches with keystroke dynamics for continuous authentication.
 Musale et al. \cite{Musale2019} proposed a continuous authentication system based on Motorola 360 Sport by using accelerometer and gyroscope features.
 Vhaduri et al. \cite{Vhaduri2017} proposed continuous user authentication scheme that uses 44 features extracted from various biometrics (calorie burn, metabolic equivalent of task (MET), heart rate and step count) using Fitbit Charge HR device and they achieved average accuracy of 87.37\% with Quadratic SVM classifier in one-to-many approach and average accuracy of 93\% with Quadratic SVM classifier in one-to-one approach.
 In their revised scheme \cite{Vhaduri2019}, they adopted more features (65) with different feature selection approaches and 93\% (sedentary) and 90\% (non-sedentary) with equal error rates of 5\% is obtained.
 However, the Fitbit framework only provides only one sample each minute and access to the raw data is not possible.
 A system for continuous authentication with physiological signals should be low-cost and unobtrusive, and should not be dependent on certain activity for the sake of universality.
-It could be inferred from the comparison of the proposed system with the related work in Table \ref{tab:relatedwork} in terms of device and device position, features, unobtrusiveness, environment, and dependency to the activity type, our system outperforms other studies when feature engineering complexity, activity independence and unobtrusiveness are taken into consideration.
+We compared the proposed system with the related work in Table \ref{tab:relatedwork} in terms of device and device position, features, unobtrusiveness, environment, and dependency to the activity type.
+Our system outperforms other studies when feature engineering complexity, activity independence and unobtrusiveness are taken into consideration.